 - Qualified terminable interest property trusts.
 A QTIP trust helps grantors in second marriages provide for the lifetime needs of a second spouse while preserving a legacy for children from the first marriage.

 Trusts are very flexible instruments.
 We can help you create an instrument that addresses your unique estate planning needs.

 Contact our meticulous estate planning lawyers

-At Merrigan, Brandt, Ostenso & Cambre, P.A., our Wayzata lawyers work with you to create a custom estate plan and provide for loved ones after you are gone.
-Merrigan, Brandt, Ostenso & Cambre, P.A. serves clients in Hopkins and throughout Minneapolis-St. Paul/Twin Cities.
-Call us at 952-777-2283 or contact us online to schedule a consultation at our Hopkins office.
+At Merrigan, Brandt & Ostenso, P.A. our lawyers work with you to create a custom estate plan and provide for loved ones after you are gone.
+Merrigan, Brandt & Ostenso, P.A. serves clients in Hopkins and throughout Minnesota.
+Call us at 952-933-2390 or contact us online to schedule a Free consultation at our Hopkins office.